 1. Create a Bare Bones Budget

 Remember, in an ideal world, at least a portion of your cash should always go towards savings.
-Though it’s tempting to spend everything you earn on the things you want right now, you’ll thank yourself for having some cash in a reserve later.
+So though it’s tempting to spend everything you earn on the things you want right now, you’ll thank yourself for having some cash in reserve later.

 2. Get your Priorities Straight

 Your bare-bones budget will give you an insight into the things that you can’t afford to compromise on when you’re planning your expenses.
-However, with a little luck, you should have a bit of money left over when you’re finished spending, and this is the money that you’re going to use on yourself, and your future.
-Create a list of the things that you usually buy that aren’t linked to the “essentials”.
+However, with a little luck, you should have a bit of money left over when you’ve finished spending, and this is the money that you’re going to use on yourself and your future.
+So, create a list of the things you usually buy that aren’t linked to the “essentials”.

 3. Know When to Get Help